Parallel Iteration in Dart

 Key Points to Remember

-simplifies the process but adds an external dependency. - A custom
+• Using a package like collection simplifies the process but adds an external dependency.

-function offers flexibility and removes the need for external dependencies, but requires more initial setup. - The
+• A custom zip function offers flexibility and removes the need for external dependencies, but requires more initial setup.

 Section 3: Handling Lists of Unequal Lengths